 Should you have a question that isn't addressed here, we have provided you a question form at the bottom of this page.
 We will get back to you with an answer as soon as we can.

 Market conditions play a significant role in the speed at which homes sell.
 Hot markets may have more sales activity than usual, so it is possible to take longer to buy a house.
+During bidding war markets, you may end up making offers on several homes before you are the winning bid.
+Also, many parties involved in the transaction fall behind when business picks up.
+A spike in home sales may increase property appraisals and inspection times because of the increased workload.
+The turnaround times of lenders for loan underwriting may also slow down.
 Assuming all parties agree, they can extend the closing date.

 The rising demand for homes in sellers' markets drives up the prices.
 Here are some of the causes for a seller's market.